NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 4. **LINKS TO AN ERROR:404 PAGE ABOUT SETTING UP THE ENVIRONMENT**
 5. Links to setting up the proper toolflow.

 Having this link work would have saved me about 3.5 hours of time.
-It would be in the lab's best financial interest for future students to have a working version of this link.
+It would be in the labs best financial interest for future students to have a working version of this link.

 I used `"conda" inurl:casper-toolflow.readthedocs.io` to find [the page that talks about setting up these environments.](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/tutorials/rfsoc/tut_getting_started.html)

-**FUTURE STUDENTS / FUTURE ME WHEN I'M UPDATING THIS DOCUMENTATION: START BY READING THIS GUIDE.**
+**FUTURE STUDENTS / FUTURE ME WHEN IM UPDATING THIS DOCUMENTATION: START BY READING THIS GUIDE.**

 Trying to follow this guide:
 Okay.
-Clyde can't do this, at least not in the configuration I have right now.
+Clyde cant do this, at least not in the configuration I have right now.

-Clyde doesn't have a manual (`man` command) entry for `conda` or `venv`, the two environment generators the guide mentions.
+Clyde doesnt have a manual (`man` command) entry for `conda` or `venv`, the two environment generators the guide mentions.

-Getting Conda setup on my personal linux machine (now an Ubuntu PC) wasn't hard.
+Getting Conda setup on my personal linux machine (now an Ubuntu PC) wasnt hard.
 Just needed to make an account, then download the installer from the website.

-This is where I'll have to start tomorrow.
+This is where Ill have to start tomorrow.

 ---
 # 11/9/2025